VirusTotal/yara/docs/modules/pe.rst

         .. c:member:: verified

             Boolean, true if countersignature was sucessfully verified.
+More details about what the `verified` means is mentioned under the attribute `pe.is_signed`.

         .. c:member:: sign_time